instancio/instancio/website/docs/user-guide.md

 - [convenience selectors](#convenience-selectors)
 - [setter selectors](#setter-selectors)

-All of the above can be created using static methods from the {{Select}} class.
+!!! info "All selectors can be created using static methods from the {{Select}} class."
+    The following examples assume `import org.instancio.Select`

 #### Regular selectors